-For all other programmes which are not exempt from Rehabilitation of Offenders Act, you will be asked at enrolment and registration if you have any spent or unspent convictions, or if you are under investigation for any such offences.
+For all other programmes which are not exempt from Rehabilitation of Offenders Act, you will be informed, once your place has been confirmed, by Student Services and Systems, that if you have any spent or unspent convictions, or if you are under investigation for any such offences you must contact the Directorate of Academic and Student Affairs at: dasa@qub.ac.uk and declare these.
 This includes any criminal conviction acquired before being registered as a student at the University, or court proceedings and/or a criminal conviction whilst registered as a student at the University or during a period of leave of absence.
 A guide to relevant offences for these purposes is provided in Appendix 4.
 Please note this list is not exhaustive and the criteria may be amended from time to time.
 Any changes however, will be communicated.
 No disclosure is usually required of motoring offences attracting fines/maximum 3 penalty points or 'spent' convictions under the Rehabilitation of Offenders Act 1974.

-4.12 Offers
+4 12 Offers

 - 4.12.1 Conditional offers are made in terms of grades rather than UCAS tariff points.
 Offers will normally be made on the basis of three A-levels or equivalent qualifications acceptable to the University.
 Additional subjects at AS/A-level may be taken into account in August.
 The level of offers reflects the competition for places available and the achievement which it is considered is required to do well on the course.
 The University accepts a wide range of qualifications.
 Other non-academic conditions may also form part of the offer. - 4.12.2 Performance in individual units at AS/A-level will not be included as part of conditional offers.
 However, this information is available to the University and may be taken into account in borderline cases in August. - 4.12.3 The A grade at A-level will be taken into account in tie-break situations after the release of results in August and will also be used as part of an alternative offer for a limited range of degree programmes. - 4.12.4 Where applicants are completing a BTEC/OCR Level 3 qualification offers will be based on performance in individual units rather than the overall grade(s). - 4.12.5 The University recognises the value of skills developed in the Extended Project.
 For A-level applicants, who decide to undertake the Extended Project, this will normally be acceptable in place of the fourth AS-level subject in a three A-level plus one AS-level conditional offer for degree programmes which require a fourth AS-level subject and may also be considered in lieu of an additional AS-level in August in borderline cases for all other degree programmes. - 4.12.6 Offers (if made) to applicants repeating examinations, or who take them over a longer period than is the norm, may be higher for some subject areas.
 Applications from those who have had more than two attempts at obtaining the required qualifications are not normally considered.
-Further restrictions may apply for high demand courses.

-4.12.6 Applicants who are unsuccessful in gaining admission to their original choice may be considered for alternative courses.
+Further restrictions may apply for high demand courses. - 4.12.6 Applicants who are unsuccessful in gaining admission to their original choice may be considered for alternative courses.